Arguments and Philosophical Reasoning

 - Computer and projector or equipment to watch short video clips from the web

-This lesson can be used at any time in a philosophy course, for a meeting of a philosophy club or discussion group, or for a workshop, but, because it introduces students or participants to the method of how philosophers approach philosophical questions, it is especially appropriate as a first lesson or experience.
+This lesson can be used at any time in a philosophy course, for a meeting of a philosophy club or discussion group, or for a workshop.
+Because it introduces students or participants to the method of how philosophers approach philosophical questions, it is especially appropriate as a first lesson or experience.
 It is intended to get students or participants to recognize that philosophical reasoning takes place in the form of argumentation.
 This lesson, however, stops short of providing tools for evaluating philosophical arguments.
 Therefore, if you are using this as the first lesson in a class or for a first meeting of a philosophy club or interest group, it would be natural to follow it up with some lessons on critical thinking or logic to provide a more complete foundation in philosophical reasoning.
 In turn, those lessons could be followed by explorations of philosophical content, in which you would use the method of philosophical reasoning to address specific philosophical questions or topics.

 Am I Your Teacher?
 (10 minutes)

-- Begin by writing “I am the teacher of this class” (or “I am the presenter” or whatever would be most appropriate for your setting) at the bottom of the board with a line drawn above it.
+- Begin by writing “I am the teacher of this class” (or whatever would be most appropriate for your setting) at the bottom of the board with a line drawn above it.
 Ask the students or participants to show by raising hands how many of them think this statement is true.
 Presumably, all of them will.
 If so, ask them why they think this.
 As they give reasons, write the reasons on the board above the line.
 Once there are a large number of reasons on the board, ask them what everything written on the board together is called.
 The purpose is to illustrate that an argument is being made.

 I told you that I am the teacher.